-The question of focusing on profit or growth question has never had an easy answer.
+The question of focusing on profit or growth has never had an easy answer.
 Given the impacts of COVID-19 startups might need to re-evaluate their choice.

 This article will take about 2 minutes to read

 There are many methods through which to measure the success and potential of a startup.
 But the two favored by investors and experts tend to be growth and profitability.
 Does your company have the potential to capture a large portion of the market?
 And does it have the potential to be profitable?

 Unfortunately, the nature of business means that starting out it’s unlikely you’ll be able to focus on both of these factors.
 Entrepreneurs need to decide whether they’ll reinvest all profits back into the business to fund scaling or whether they’ll keep a cashflow reserve and build their business little by little.
 In today’s reality of pandemic-related challenges and general economic uncertainty, this choice carries extra weight.